JashveenRaj/Search_Engine/README.md

 ## Project Overview

-This project is a Search Engine Lab that serves as the final project for the https://www.coursera.org/learn/developer-data-structures-and-algorithms/home/week/1][Data Structures and Algorithms course provided by Amazon.
+This project is a Search Engine Lab that serves as the final project for the Data Structures and Algorithms course provided by Amazon( https://www.coursera.org/learn/developer-data-structures-and-algorithms/home/week/1]).
 It demonstrates the application of key data structure concepts and algorithms to develop a basic search engine.

 ## Project Features